Green0wl/zsh-git-kali-prompt/README.md

 ## Install

-1. Clone this repository somewhere on your hard drive.
+1. Clone this repository to the $HOME directory or some other location (I'll do it in $HOME, and use that as the path in the future).
 2. Source the file `zshrc.sh` from your `~/.zshrc` config file, and configure your prompt.
 So, somewhere (might be in the end of the file) in `~/.zshrc`, you should have: